angnuoli/multi-label-text-classification/README.md

 `data_structure.py` in `/data_structure`defines document objects and static statistic data we would use in building models and predicting class labels.

-`preprocess.py` in `/data_preprocess` module is to read data from reuter-21578, parser text data, translate them into list of document objects which has the class labels and feature vector.
+`preprocess.py` in `/data_preprocess` module is to read data from dataset, parser text data, translate them into list of document objects which has the class labels and feature vector.
 Then, tokenize the words and construct a list of class labels and bag of terms.

 `metric.py` in `/metric defines` importance metric for feature selection.